Dog Days (1925 film)

 Dog Days is a 1925 short silent comedy film directed by Robert F. McGowan.
-It was the 36th Our Gang short subject released.
+It was the 36th Our Gang short subject to be released.

 Plot

 The boys are showing off their dogs to each other when little rich girl Mary Kornman rides by in her pony-drawn cart.
 When the pony shies and runs away, Mickey comes to the rescue with his dog.
 In gratitude, Mary invites all the boys and their dogs to her party, much to the chagrin of her wealthy mother (Lyle Tayo).